day8/re-frame/docs/FAQs/DoINeedReFrame.md

 So, my advice is ... if your application is a little more complicated, be sure to make a conscious choice around architecture.
-Don't think "Reagent is all I need", because one way or another you'll be using "Reagent + a broader architecture".
+Don't think "Reagent is all I need", because it isn't.
+One way or another you'll be using "Reagent + a broader architecture".

 ### Some Choices Made By re-frame